Neptune-Crypto/neptune-core/docs/src/neptune-core/syncing.md

 Synchronization is motivated by the way that regular block downloading happens.
 If a client receives a new block from a peer, the client checks if it knows the parent of this block.
-If it does not know the parent, then the client request the parent from the peer.
+If it does not know the parent, then the client requests the parent from the peer.
 If this parent block is also not known, it requests the parent of that and so on.
-In this process all blocks are received in oppossite order from which they are mined, and the blocks whose parents are not known are kept in memory.
+In this process all blocks are received in opposite order from which they are mined, and the blocks whose parents are not known are kept in memory.
 To avoid overflowing the memory if thousands of blocks were to be fetched this way, synchronization was built.

 When synchronization is active, the blocks are fetched in sequential order, from oldest to newest block.
-The state that is used to manage synchronization is stored the main thread, the thread that runs at startup.
+State that is used to manage synchronization is stored in the main thread which runs at startup.
 This thread ends up in `main_loop.rs` and stays there until program shutdown.

 The `MutableMainLoopState` currently consists of two fields: A state to handle peer discovery and a state to